Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-06-13-finding-a-good-hostel.md

 </br>

 More memories in 2 weeks than you'll normally have in years.
 This place knows how to party and won't give you a choice.
-The fun group of staff is world class and you'll leave wondering how you survived, in the best of ways.
+The fun group of staff is world class, and you'll leave wondering how you survived, in the best of ways.

 </div>